ui5-community/ui5-ecosystem-showcase/packages/ui5-middleware-livereload/README.md

   file extensions other than `js`, `html` and `css` to monitor for changes
 - port: `integer`, default: an free port choosen from `35729` onwards port the live reload server is started on
-- watchPath|path: `string`, default: all paths from app and UI5 dependencies path inside `$yourapp` the reload server monitors for changes
+- watchPath|path: `string`, default: all paths from app and non framework dependencies path inside `$yourapp` the reload server monitors for changes
 - exclusions: one or many `regex`.
 By default, this includes `.git/`, `.svn/`, and `.hg/`
 - usePolling: true|false, default: `false`